misfist/die-jim-crow/readme.txt

 * Modified bio styling
 * Changed press styling
 * Changed black to #000
+* Added red accent color for `em` tag on About page.

 = 1.0.2 June 20, 2016 =
 * Modified home page query to display just the first sticky post, if none return the last post published